theDiablo/Numerical-Methods/README.md

 6) SOR.m- Implementation of SOR method with pre-conditioner.

-7) ConGrad.m- Implementation of Conjugate gradient method with pre-conditioner.
+7) PCG.m- Implementation of Conjugate gradient method with pre-conditioner.

 8) NewtonDD.m- Newton divided difference method to obtain the interpolating value.